-- Truly exceptional level of achievement matched by few in the University. - · Level of achievement is considered significant when compared nationally - This ranking should be used judiciously and will likely call for justification if the evidence for such a ranking is not evident to the dean, provost, or president.
+- Truly exceptional when considering the totality of the faculty member's professional service as measured across the following four categories of professional service: Service to the University, Professional Service to the Community, State, Nation or World, Service to the Profession, and Honors for Services. - Truly exceptional level of achievement matched by few in the University. - Level of achievement is considered significant when compared nationally. - This ranking should be used judiciously and will likely call for justification if the evidence for such a ranking is not evident to the dean, provost, or president.